jszaday/cenjin/README.md

 Short-term non-goals:
 - To parse C/C++ code and produce an AST; while feasible, not immediately practical.
 - To have a restricted, C-only code generator; C++ is the focus; treat C as a subset.
-- To implement a "concrete" syntax tree that preserves whitespace (a la Python's libcst).
+- To implement a "concrete" syntax tree that preserves whitespace (a la Python's [libcst](https://libcst.readthedocs.io/en/latest)).
-- To support various whitespace output formats (Google, LLVM, etc.).
+- To support various whitespace output formats (Google, LLVM, etc.); use [clang-format](https://clang.llvm.org/docs/ClangFormat.html).